 Authenticate against Azure resources with Azure Arc-enabled servers

-Applications or processes running directly on an Azure Arc-enabled servers can use managed identities to access other Azure resources that support Microsoft Entra ID-based authentication.
+Applications or processes running directly on an Azure Arc-enabled server can use managed identities to access other Azure resources that support Microsoft Entra ID-based authentication.
 An application can obtain an access token representing its identity, which is system-assigned for Azure Arc-enabled servers, and use it as a 'bearer' token to authenticate itself to another service.

 Refer to the managed identity overview documentation for a detailed description of managed identities, and understand the distinction between system-assigned and user-assigned identities.